 Hosted on Sept.
 28, 2011

-The Albany Law Review's most recent symposium fetured a panel of professors, labor attorneys, and union representatives.
+In 2011 the Albany Law Review's symposium fetured a panel of professors, labor attorneys, and union representatives.
 The panel considered contemporary challenges facing workers, including efforts to roll back public sector collective bargaining rights, the criminalization of unauthorized workers, and the prevalence of wage and hour violations.
 The panel also discussed the historical context of these challenges, including the Triangle Shirtwaist Factory Fire in New York City 100 years ago, and strategies that unions, government agencies, and advocates are currently using to protect workers' rights.

 Hosted on Oct.
 14, 2010

 Following the Gulf Oil Spill, this symposium explored the legal, regulatory, and environmental consequences.
 A distinguished group of panelists discussed a wide-ranging variety of topics including limits on liability, potential regulatory adjustments, natural resource damages, and other legal implications of this disaster.

 Published in 2010